-Vlad Kecojevic is a professor of Mining Engineering and the Massey Foundation Professor at West Virginia University.
-He is also a visiting professor at CETEMIN in Peru.
+Vlad Kecojevic is the Robert E. Murray Chair and Professor of Mining Engineering at West Virginia University (WVU).
+He also serves at the Interim-Chair of Wadsworth Department of Civil and Environmental Engineering.
 He joined WVU’s Department of Mining Engineering in 2010.
-Kecojevic started his academic career with Penn State University as an assistant professor in 2001.
-He earned tenure and he was promoted to the rank of associate professor in 2007.
-Kecojevic held the Centennial Career Development Professorship in Mining Engineering at PSU from 2005 through 2009.
+Kecojevic started his academic career with The Pennsylvania State University (PSU) as an Assistant Professor in 2001.
+He earned tenure and he was promoted to the rank of Associate Professor in 2007.
+Kecojevic held the Centennial Career Development Professorship in Mining Engineering at PSU from 2005 through 2009, and the Massey Foundation Professorship at WVU from 2012 through 2018 .
 Prior to joining PSU, he was employed with Krupp Canada (ThyssenKrupp) from 2000 to 2001 and he was responsible for the design of mining equipment.
 He was also involved in planning and design of coal, bauxite and limestone mines in Serbia and Montenegro from 1992 through 2000.
 He earned his B.S., M.S. and Ph.D. degrees in mining engineering from the University of Belgrade in 1991, 1996, and 2000, respectively.

 His research areas of expertise include surface mining, surface mine safety, information technology and environmental issues in surface mining.
 Kecojevic's research has been funded by the mining industry, equipment manufacturers and governmental agencies.
 He has published his research work in a leading mining- and safety-related peer-reviewed journals.

-Vlad was the 2015-2016 president of the Society of Mining Professors/Societät der Bergbaukunde, and he currently serves as the member of the SOMP Council; SOMP Ludwig Wilke Award Committee; SOMP Strategic Planning Committee; and SOMP Nominating Committee.
-Kecojevic was chair of the SOMP Membership Development Committee from 2009 through 2014 and a member of the SOMP Guenter Fettweis Award Committee.
+Kecojevic serves as the Secretary-General of the Society of Mining Professors/Societät der Bergbaukunde (SOMP), and he was 2015-2016 SOMP President.
+He currently serves as the chair of the SOMP Council; member of SOMP Strategic Planning Committee and SOMP Nominating Committee.
+Kecojevic was chair of the SOMP Members Development Committee, member of the SOMP Guenter Fettweis Award Committee, SOMP Ludwig Wilke Award Committee, and SOMP Honorifics Committee.

 He has been appointed by U.S. Secretary of Health and Human Services to serve on the Safety and Occupational Health Study Section of the Centers for Disease Control and Prevention for a four-year period (2014-2018).
-He has also served as a member of review boards for the U.S. National Institute for Occupational Safety and Health and the U.S. National Institute of Environmental Health Sciences; Government of Chile; Canada Council for the Arts; Natural Sciences and Engineering Research Council of Canada; Ministry for Science and Technological Development, Government of Serbia; and John Simon Guggenheim Memorial Foundation.
+He has also served as a member of review boards/panels for the U.S. National Institute for Occupational Safety and Health; National Institute of Environmental Health Sciences; and National Science Foundation.

-Kecojevic's awards and honors include: the 2017 Erskine Ramsay Medal Award by the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME); the Prazen Award for serving as the 2015 SME Program Chair; the 2016 WVU Statler College of Engineering and Mineral Resources Outstanding Advisor Award; the 2015 and 2016 WVU SME Student Chapter Award, which is given to a faculty member in mining engineering who has demonstrated superior dedication to the mining profession and offers a challenging atmosphere for student growth and development; the 2013 SME Coal and Energy Division Chair Award; the 2013 Stephen McCann Award for Excellence in Education by the Pittsburgh Coal Mining Institute of America; the Massey Foundation Professorship at WVU; the 2010-2011 and 2016-2017 WVU SME Student Chapter Award for outstanding faculty member in mining engineering; the SME Henry Krumb Lecturer, Centennial Career Development Professorship in Mining Engineering at PSU; George H. Deike, Jr. Research Award at PSU; and Wilson Research Program Award at PSU.
+Kecojevic's awards and honors include: 2022 SME Fellow, 2019 SME Coal and Energy Division Distinguished Service Award; the Medal of Honor by TH Georg Agricola University, Germany; 2017 Erskine Ramsay Medal Award by the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME); the Honorable Medal by the University of Science and Technology Beijing (USTB), China; the Prazen Award for serving as the 2015 SME Program Chair; the 2016 WVU Statler College of Engineering and Mineral Resources Outstanding Advisor Award; the 2015 and 2016 WVU SME Student Chapter Award, which is given to a faculty member in mining engineering who has demonstrated superior dedication to the mining profession and offers a challenging atmosphere for student growth and development; the 2013 SME Coal and Energy Division Chair Award; the 2013 Stephen McCann Award for Excellence in Education by the Pittsburgh Coal Mining Institute of America; the Massey Foundation Professorship at WVU; the 2011 and 2017 WVU SME Student Chapter Award for outstanding faculty member in mining engineering; the SME Henry Krumb Lecturer, Centennial Career Development Professorship in Mining Engineering at PSU; George H. Deike, Jr. Research Award at PSU; and Wilson Research Program Award at PSU.